-Phase 1 Public Engagement
+Phase 2 Engagement

 The City of Edmonton is creating a plan to manage the risk of wildfire in areas where urban developments meet undeveloped vegetation areas - the wildland-urban interface.